wp-plugins/klaviyo/readme.txt

 In your WordPress administration page go to Options > Klaviyo.
 From there enter your Klaviyo ID and enable Klaviyo.
 Information on how to obtain your Klaviyo ID can be found on the options page.

-Once you save your settings the JavaScript code should now be appearing on all of your WordPress pages.
+Once you save your settings the JavaScript code should be included on all of your WordPress pages.